louismullie/temp-data/markdown_final/febebfdc-d339-fe76-aefa-dccd4e1efef9.md

 ### Society of Family Planning committee consensus on Rh testing in early pregnancy [^fc739723].
 Contraception (2022).
 High credibility.

 Existing recommendations for Rh immunoglobulin after miscarriage are summarized from a cited review.
-The text notes a "2013 Cochrane review assessing the effects of Rh immunoglobulin administration among patients undergoing spontaneous abortion (miscarriage) between 8 to 24 weeks gestation" that concluded there is "Insufficient data to evaluate the practice of anti-D administration in an unsensitised Rh-negative mother after spontaneous miscarriage."
+The text notes a "2013 Cochrane review assessing the effects of Rh immunoglobulin administration among patients undergoing spontaneous abortion (miscarriage) between 8 to 24 weeks gestation" that concluded there is "Insufficient data to evaluate the practice of anti-D administration in an unsensitised Rh-negative mother after spontaneous miscarriage".

 ---